Kotlin Help

 What's changed?

-For example, let's say that you declared a class in one module:
+For example, let's say that you declared a generic class in one module:

-If you have another module (module two) that has a dependency configured on module one, your code can access the Some class and use it as a type in lambda expressions:
+If you have another module (module two) with a dependency configured on module one, your code can access the Node<V> class and use it as a type in function types:

-However, if you have a third module (module three) that depends only on module two, the third module won't be able to access the Some class in module one.
-As a result, the dependency won't be transitive between modules.
-Now, any functions in module three that have lambda parameters with the Some type will trigger errors in Kotlin 2.0.0, thus preventing crashes later in your code:
+However, if your project is misconfigured such that you have a third module (module three) that depends only on module two, the Kotlin compiler won't be able to access the Node<V> class in module one when compiling the third module.
+Now, any lambdas or anonymous functions in module three that use the Node<V> type trigger errors in Kotlin 2.0.0, thus preventing avoidable compiler errors, crashes, and run-time exceptions later in your code:

 Module one